All Products

 • You cannot use downloaded backup data to directly restore an RDS instance.
 To restore an instance, see Overview of data restoration solutions.

 • Directly downloading a backup is not always the best option.
-Before you start, identify your instance type and scenario to choose the most efficient and cost-effective method.
+Before you start, identify the instance type and use cases to choose the most efficient and cost-effective solution.

-You may be charged for outbound network traffic when you download backups from an instance that uses high-performance local disks.
-For instances that use cloud disks, you may be charged for both outbound network traffic and backup set conversion.
+Public network traffic fees may apply when you download backups from an instance that uses a high-performance local disk.
+If your instance uses cloud disks, both public network traffic and backup set conversion fees may apply.

 Note

-If you download backups to OSS, you are charged based on your actual usage of OSS.
+If you download backups to OSS, you are charged based on your actual OSS usage.

 Network traffic fees